 We also offer a private agent option.
-This is where the customer installs the build agent on their own personal machine running Windows, Linux, or Apple OS X. This machine can be anywhere.
+This is where the customer installs the build agent on their own personal machine running Windows, Linux, or macOS.
+I have even seen the agent installed on a Raspberry Pi.
+This machine can be anywhere.
 It could be a physical machine or virtual machine, in your datacenter or in the cloud.

 When I mention the private build agent option, to my disbelief, it is often met with concern and negativity.
 This post offers some food for thought on why you need to rethink the private agent option.
 You need to stop looking at this as something you have to do and be thankful it is something we allow you to do.

 1. Your server can cache dependencies.
 When you are using the hosted build agent, it will be forced to resolve all your packages upon each build even if they have not changed.
 When you have a private build agent that is not the case.
 You can benefit from caching dependencies to greatly speed up your build.

 2. You can perform incremental builds.
 When using the hosted build, all the source for your project must be downloaded.
 Depending on the size of your code base, this could be a considerable amount of time.
 Because the code had to be downloaded, no binaries from previous builds will be available on the agent and will required a complete build of the code base even if only a few files were changed.
 A private agent can use the existing code and binaries to do an incremental build which can reduce your build time drastically.

 3. You can build an enormous machine.
 Your build machine can have the fastest CPU, solid state disk, and tons of memory.
 This will allow the build to complete in a fraction of the time.

 4. You are the only one in line.
 The queue time for each build be will be greatly reduced because this is a private agent just waiting for you or your team.
 The queue time is also reduced because the machine does not have to be provisioned.
 The machine is ready and waiting for build requests.